ali7ali/Alpha-Google-Map-For-Elementor/readme.txt

 7. **Pin Gallery.** Choose and add images to each pin gallery.

 == Changelog ==

+= 1.2.1 - 2024-11-16 =
+* Enhanced compatibility with the latest WordPress and Elementor versions.
+* Adhered to WordPress coding standards throughout the codebase.
+* Refactored JavaScript code to use modern standards and practices.
+* Fixed bugs and optimized performance.

 = 1.2.0 - 2024-07-20 =
 * Compatibility for WP 6.6 and refactor the integration with Elementor.